jkrshw/jessek-blog/_posts/2013-02-17-mythweb-broken-in-ubuntu-1210-quantal.md

+---
+layout: post
-Title: Mythweb Broken in Ubuntu 12.10 Quantal Quetzal
+title: Mythweb Broken in Ubuntu 12.10 Quantal Quetzal
-Date: 2013-02-17 10:20
+date: 2013-02-17 10:20
-Tags: apache, mythtv, mythweb, ubuntu
+tags: apache, mythtv, mythweb, ubuntu
-Slug: mythweb-broken-in-ubuntu-1210-quantal
+slug: mythweb-broken-in-ubuntu-1210-quantal
+---

 Deciding to resurrect my Mythbox I can a quick sudo mythfilldatabase and then checked mythweb to see what was in the listings.
 Not surprisingly I was greeted with a rather plain error page indicating a server error occurred while trying to process my request.
 Oh well, at least something was running.